-Reviewers agree that the Outlander’s interior is one of its main drawbacks because it looks and feels cheap.
-While first- and second-row seats are comfortable, critics think the third-row seats are laughable in terms of comfort and space and aren’t even suitable for kids.
+Reviewers agree that the 2013 Mitsubishi Outlander’s interior is one of its main drawbacks because it looks and feels cheap.
+While the first- and second-row seats are comfortable, critics think the third-row seats are laughable in terms of comfort and space and aren’t even suitable for kids.
 Test drivers also complain about the Outlander’s navigation system graphics, which they say could be pulled from an old handheld video game.
-One of the lone bright spots is the Outlander’s cargo versatility, which features a tailgate/liftgate combination test drivers like.
+One of the lone bright spots is the Outlander’s cargo versatility, which features a tailgate/liftgate combination that test drivers like.

 - "The Outlander's fateful flaw, however, is its cabin, which is functional in a sporty sort of way yet doesn't offer the premium aspect of the competitors in this class." -- Edmunds

 - "The Outlander's principal shortcoming is the stark, hard-plastic surfaces in the ES and SE models.
 They could charitably be called Spartan or functional but they just look low-budget." -- Kelley Blue Book

 - "The dashboard creaks, the suspension booms, and the third-row seat has the rigidity of an Indian rickshaw.
 The interior is worse than what you'll find in a $16,000 subcompact." -- Automobile Magazine (2012)

 - "The interior is equally unusual, with attention to detail in the nice stitched-leather appointments and column-mounted (vs. wheel-mounted) shift paddles, while at the same time having acres of black plastic and a navigation screen that appears to have been lifted from some late-1980s handheld electronic game." -- AutoWeek (2012)